Linear belief function: Knowledge representation

 One way to understand the representation is to imagine complete ignorance as the limiting case when the variance of X approaches to ∞, where one can show that Σ^{−1} = 0 and hence $M(\vec X)$ vanishes.
 However, the above equation is not the same as an improper prior or normal distribution with infinite variance.
 In fact, it does not correspond to any unique probability distribution.
-For this reason, a better way is to understand the vacuous linear belief functions as the neutral element for combination (see later).
+For this reason, a better way is to understand the vacuous linear belief functions as the neutral element for combination.

 To represent the remaining three special cases, we need the concept of partial sweeping.
 Unlike a full sweeping, a partial sweeping is a transformation on a subset of variables.
 Suppose X and Y are two vectors of normal variables with the joint moment matrix: